Get access to everything we publish when you sign up for Outside+.

 - Difficulty: 1 out of 5

-Wait until summer and you'll have a better shot at winning the lottery than getting the Giant Forest to yourself.
-But in January (and February and March), this grove of sequoias sees less than one tenth of the visitors it will in July and August.
+Wait until summer and you’ll have a better shot at winning the lottery than getting the Giant Forest to yourself.
+But in January through March, this grove of sequoias sees less than one tenth of the visitors it will in July and August.